rodinux/my_webapp_ynh/README_it.md

 **WARNING: This fork is experimental and only used for wordpress installed with my_webapp.**

-To work with wordpess add a file with a nginx conf with the paramters commented in the file "etc/nginx/conf.d/$domain.d/$app.d/sample.conf"
+This fork is to work with wordpess add a nginx.conf with the paramters commented in the file "etc/nginx/conf.d/$domain.d/$app.d/sample.conf".

 Please send your pull request to the [wordpress_spec branch](https://github.com/rodinux/my_webapp_ynh/tree/worpress_spec).